Abbas1Hussein/adaptive/README.md

 - **Windows UI:** The `fluent_ui` package is utilized to create a Windows-specific user interface.
 [Learn more](https://pub.dev/packages/fluent_ui)
 - **macOS UI:** The `macos_ui` package is used to achieve a macOS-specific design.
 [Learn more](https://pub.dev/packages/macos_ui)
-- **Android, Web, and Linux UI:** The `material` components widgets is incorporated to implement Google's Material Design across multiple platforms.
+- **Android, Web, and Linux UI:** The `material` components widgets are incorporated to implement Google's Material Design across multiple platforms.
 [Learn more](https://docs.flutter.dev/ui/widgets/material)
-- **iOS UI:** The `cupertino` components widgets is integrated to provide an iOS-specific visual experience.
+- **iOS UI:** The `cupertino` components widgets are integrated to provide an iOS-specific visual experience.
 [Learn more](https://docs.flutter.dev/ui/widgets/cupertino)

 ## Shared Components